Hypnosis

 Resignation

 (or Being Controlled).
-Either you see yourself
+Either you believe that

-totally responsible forand therefore controlled byeveryone
+that you are totally responsible forand therefore controlled byeveryone

 else.